Etica (ETI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Etica Historical Price

-According to the latest data gathered on Etica live price page, the current price of Etica is 0.03911185USD.
-The circulating supply of Etica(ETI) is 5.33M ETI , giving it a market capitalization of $206.20K.
+According to the latest data gathered on Etica live price page, the current price of Etica is 0.03600592USD.
+The circulating supply of Etica(ETI) is 5.36M ETI , giving it a market capitalization of $192.83K.

 The Etica Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ETI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.